-'She's a fat dog, but not a large dog.
-I don't know if as long as their nails are if they would attack."
+"She's a fat dog, but not a large dog.
+I don't know if as long as the (bird's) nails are if they would attack," Lay says.

 County animal control did assist when some of the birds became trapped in the enclosure.
 But because vultures are protected, it is illegal to kill or relocate them.

-That leaves Lay considering other alternatives like fireworks or a fake bird to frighten them.
+That leaves Lay considering other alternatives, including fireworks or a fake bird to frighten them.

-'I'm not going to do anything until the vultures are gone for the year because I think it would be useless."
+"I'm not going to do anything until the vultures are gone for the year because I think it would be useless," she says.